Faculty + Mentors

 From the start, the Stephens College low-residency Master of Fine Arts in TV and Screenwriting has focused on providing access to the absolute best faculty.
 These are real working writers and highly successful industry professionals who have broken new ground and built esteemed careers in the TV and screenwriting industry.
 In addition, notable writers and showrunners speak regularly at workshops for a comprehensive, thorough and dynamic learning environment.

-We urge you to take the time to read about our faculty below and to follow what they are up to on the MFA Facebook.
+Take the time to read about our faculty below and to follow what they are up to on the MFA Facebook.

 Dr. Rosanne Welch, Executive Director